Golden Globes fashion: the stars return for a soggy carpet - ExBulletin

 Jennifer Coolidge (Dolce & Gabbana), Quinta Brunson (Christian Siriano), Jamie Lee Curtis (Valentino), Natasha Lyonne (Givenchy).
 There was an abundance of glares.

-It was not sustainable, DArcy, who is not binary, told E! to be forced to present herself as a woman in the industry.

-For more coverage of the Golden Globes and Hollywoods awards season, visit https://apnews.com/hub/awards-season.
+For more coverage of the Golden Globes and Hollywood Awards Season, visit https://apnews.com/hub/awards-season.

 |